Nir-Chauser/hisuvit/README.md

-# TODO: Review and customize this README before publishing.

 # Hisuvit

 This repository collects coursework notebooks from the Hisuvit course.
 The notebooks cover k-NN, optimization, SVM experiments, and model-comparison exercises.